Scoo88/budget-devot/README.md

 ## Introduction

-DeWallet is a user-friendly application designed to help you manage your finances effortlessly.
+DeWallet is a frontend-friendly application designed to help you manage your finances effortlessly.
 With DeWallet, you can track your income and expenses conveniently, categorize transactions, and gain valuable insights into your spending habits.

 ### Key Features:
 - **User Management**: Easily create and manage user accounts to track finances separately for each individual.